Why Create a Durable Power of Attorney for Financial Decisions?

-Your attorney-in-fact need not be a licensed attorney but it should be someone 18 or older who possesses the skills, both physical and mental, to accomplish tasks you would otherwise do for yourself.
+Your attorney-in-fact need not be a licensed attorneyYour attorney-in-fact need not be a licensed attorney but it should be someone 18 or older who possesses the skills, both physical and mental, to accomplish tasks you would otherwise do for yourself.
 Once your attorney-in-fact's powers begin, that person steps into your shoes, figuratively.
 Some of the generally accepted and enumerated powers set forth in your power of attorney may include empowering your attorney-in-fact to sign checks and tax returns, enter into contracts, buy or sell real estate, deposit or withdraw funds, run a business, or anything else you would normally do for yourself.
 No power of attorney, whether durable or not durable, may delegate or grant power to an attorney-in-fact to perform the following: (1) to make, publish, declare, amend or revoke your Last Will and Testament; (2) to make, execute, modify or revoke a Living Will Declaration for you; (3) to require you to take any action or to refrain from taking any action; or (4) to carry out any actions specifically forbidden by you while not under any disability or incapacity.

 To create a durable power of attorney for personal financial decisions please contact our firm to establish a date and time to meet.
-If you have any questions, please feel free to email us at [email protected].
-There is no charge for your initial consultation.
+If you have any questions, please feel free to email us at [email protected] There is no charge for your initial consultation.